Arogyadham Ayurveda Treatment Center

 From here, you can arch your head back and reach your right hand over your head to hold onto your left toes.
 If it’s easy, touch the top of your head to your foot.
 So, stay here for at least five breaths and then release your hands and place your palms on either side of your right knee.
 Straighten out your left leg behind you and tuck your toes.
 Then press into your palms and step your right leg back, coming in Down Dog.
 Then bring your left knee forward and try this pose on the other side.

-Come into Dandasana (Plank pose).
+Come into Dandasana (Plank Pose).
 Slowly shift your weight on the right arm and foot as you swing your left arm and foot on it.
-Rest the left foot on the right foot and let the left arm rest on the hip.
+Rest the left foot on the right foot and let the left armrest on the hip.
 The right hand should be a little in front of the shoulder and not exactly below it.
 Also, ensure that the palm is pressed firmly against the floor and the arm is not bent.

 As you inhale, slowly raise your left arm till it is perpendicular to the floor with fingertips pointing towards the ceiling.
 Now turn your neck towards the raised arm and gaze at the fingertips for a few breaths.
 As you exhale, bring the arm down to rest on the hip.
 Slowly come back into Dandasana and rest for a few breaths.
 Repeat the process on the other side.

 Prepare to come into Urdhva Dhanurasana (Wheel pose).
 Lie on your back, bend your knees, and place your feet near your bottom, hip-distance wide.
 Inhale and reach your arms overhead.
 Bend your elbows and place your palms next to your head, fingers pointing toward your feet.
 Exhale and push into your hands to bring the crown of your head to the floor.
-Inhale and push your hands and feet into the floor to lift into Wheel pose.
+Inhale and push your hands and feet into the floor to lift into the Wheel pose.
 Exhale and lower your head to the ground.
 Lift your heels to bring your forearms to either side of your head.
 Clasp your hands together.

 Walk your legs away from you.
 Bring the big toes together to touch.
 Extend the chest.
 Stay in Upward Facing Two-Foot Staff pose for several breaths.
 Walk your feet in slightly.
 Place your palms next to your head and push back up into Wheel.
 Exhale and lower first the crown of the head and then the whole body to the floor.

-Start by lying on the floor, knees bent and heels close to the glutes. bend your elbows and spread your hands on the floor beside your head, forearms in line with floor and the fingertips pointing towards the shoulders.
+Start by lying on the floor, knees bent and heels close to the glutes. bend your elbows and spread your hands on the floor beside your head, forearms in line with the floor, and the fingertips pointing towards the shoulders.
 Prepare by pressing your feet into the mat, on an inhale, draw your mail to the spine, firm the glutes and lift your hips.

 Then, keep your thighs parallel to one another, firmly press into your hands and on an exhale press yourself up and off the mat (straightening your arms and turning inner thighs slightly inward).
 Spread the shoulder blades across the back and relax the neck.
 Shift your weight into the left foot.
 On an exhale, bend your right knee, bring it into the toro, and on an inhale, reach through the ball of your right foot and begin to extend the leg towards the sky.